ibm-cloud-docs/virtualization/backup-your-vmware-vsphere-environment-veeam.md

 4. Select which VMs that you want to back up by clicking **Add Objects** and click through the tree structure to select the VMs.
 Click **Add** after you select the appropriate VMs.<br/>If only specific parts of the VMs are to be backed up (the start disk), click **Exclusions** and specify the parts.
 Otherwise, click **Next**.
 5. Select the backup repository that you created by using the **Backup repository** drop-down menu.

-**Note:**For optimal performance, make sure that you change the data deduplication and compression settings.
+   For optimal performance, make sure that you change the data deduplication and compression settings.
 Use the following steps to optimize performance.
+   {: note}

 1. Click **Advanced**, select the **Storage** tab, and clear **Enable inline data duplication**.
 Performance is improved because the AltaVault appliance performs block-level deduplication of the Veeam Backup and Replication backups that pass through it.
 2. Select **None** under the **Compression level** drop-down menu and select **LAN target** under the **Storage optimization** drop-down menu.<br/>**Note:** If the network location of the CIFS/SMB share is congested, leaving **Enable inline data deduplication** checked might alleviate network performance issues, but at the cost of smaller data deduplication ratios experienced on the AltaVault appliance.